Informfully/Documentation/docs/source/install.rst

 Informfully currently provides native Android and iOS apps.
 The Android APK can also be distributed outside Google Play.
-It can be installes on Windows 11 and MacOS (e.g., with thirs-party software like `BlueStacks<https://www.bluestacks.com/>`_)
+It can be installed on Windows 11 and MacOS (e.g., with third-party software like `BlueStacks<https://www.bluestacks.com/>`_)

 Next Step: Run the Code